 AWS is the leading Infrastructure as a service (IaaS) provider.
 As such, one of its key advantages is that AWS infrastructure is readily available across the globe.
 This spread of AWS data centers is divided into regions and zones, that aid in achieving availability and disaster recovery capability.
 One component of AWS’ IaaS is Amazon Elastic Block Store (Amazon EBS), which provides persistent block storage and is used with Amazon Elastic Compute Cloud (Amazon EC2) instances.
 EBS also provides an option to create point-in-time snapshots.
 Snapshots are ideally suited to back up and restore data to achieve DR capabilities.
-Additionally, the snapshot copy feature allows you to copy data to a different AWS region.
+Additionally, the snapshots feature allows you to copy data to a different AWS region, otherwise known as snapshots cross-region.
 This is very helpful if your current region is unreachable or there is a need to create an instance in another region; you can use this option to start your application from the added region.
 You can then make your application highly available by setting the failover to another region.
-This article demonstrates how you can copy a snapshot across different regions to reduce downtime.
+This article demonstrates how you can use snapshots copy cross-region to reduce downtime.
 After taking a snapshot of your existing volume, you can then copy the volume to a separate region and attach it to a new instance, increasing the availability of the data.

 - Launch an EC2 instance.
 In this example, we launched a Windows 2012 based EC2 instance with an EBS volume as the root device.